Diane von Fürstenberg

-Early years
+Early life

 Diane Simone Michele Halfin was born in Brussels, Belgium, to Jewish parents.
 Her father, Bessarabian-born Leon (Lipa) Halfin, migrated to Belgium in 1929 from Chişinău, Kingdom of Romania (later Moldova) and later sought refuge from the Nazis in Switzerland.
 Her mother was Greek-born Liliane Nahmias, from Thessaloniki, a Holocaust survivor, who was captured by the Nazis while she was a member of the Resistance during World War II.
 Nahmias was taken to Auschwitz, then transferred to Ravensbrück, where she was liberated 20 months before Fürstenburg's birth.
 Weighing only 49 pounds, her mother was told by doctors that she should not have children, that she could die in childbirth, and that her baby would not be normal.
 Fürstenberg has spoken broadly about her mother's influence in her life, crediting her with teaching her that "fear is not an option."

 Fürstenberg attended a boarding school in Oxfordshire.
 She studied at Complutense University of Madrid before transferring to the University of Geneva to study economics.
 She then moved to Paris and worked as an assistant to fashion photographer's agent Albert Koski.
 She left Paris for Italy to apprentice with the textile manufacturer Angelo Ferretti in his factory, where she learned about cut, color and fabric.
-It was here that she designed and produced her first silk jersey dresses.
+It was here that she designed and produced her first silk jersey wrap tops and skirts as separates, and after seeing a customer wearing the pieces together, Fürstenberg converted the design to a one-piece dress.